jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 - _Oasis Cafe_: The food was good but the main draw was the huge koi pond with booths sunken into it to eat in.
 You can have fish swimming right by you as you eat.
 It's great for pictures.

+## Caribbean

+### Trinidad and Tobago

+#### Trinidad (December 2024)

+- Eat
+  - _Jenny's on the Boulevard_: I didn't really understand Trini Chinese food until I went to Jenny's.
+It's more flavourful than what I've had anywhere else.
+  - _Swaggy's Roti_: I had their stew chicken and it was delicious.
+  - _Wings Roti Shop_: You get to choose from a variety of veggie and meat curries, eaten with roti.
+All that I tried were good but the pumpkin and mango stand out.
+  - You can't visit Trinidad without trying _doubles_.
+This is the most iconic Trini street food and consists of two _bara_ (fried bread), _chana_ (curried chickpeas), and lots of different sauces as toppings.
+They are incredibly delicious.
+Proper procedure is to wash your hands (even doubles carts will provide some water to wash up), order, eat, and then pay after you're done eating.
+Just a few will fill you, and they are cheap at about six TT dollars apiece.
+- See
+  - _Queen's Park Savannah_: This large park is in the middle of the world's largest roundabout.
+It has carnival facilities, an area for food stalls, and other attractions.
+- Do
+  - _Ariapita Avenue_: This is the key nightlife street in Port of Spain.
+You can have a nice self-guided food tour by going to the food trucks on the Savannah and then visiting the Avenue.
+  - _Las Cuevas_: Of the beaches I've been to in Trinidad, Las Cuevas was my favourite.
+It's a little farther than Maracas, which is the most popular beach on the island, but it's calmer and has some cool caves along the beach.
+You can spend a day driving up to Maracas and Las Cuevas, with a stop for bake and shark for lunch on Maracas Beach.

+#### Tobago (June 2023)

+- _Crusty Crab_: I wasn't too fond of crab and dumplings, which Tobago is famous for, but their stew chicken, steamed fish, ground provisions, and beans were all delicious.

+## Europe

+### Germany

+#### Berlin (October 2022)

+- _Brammibal's Donuts_: Delicious vegan doughnuts.
+- _Shakespeare and Sons_: Bagels and books.

+### Spain

+#### Barcelona (October 2022)

+- _Amigo doner kebab y pizzería_: Delicious doner not far from Park Güell.

+#### Granada (October 2022)

+- _Grana Pizza_: Delicious and cheap pizza.
+- _Jerusalem Restaurant_: Best falafel I've ever had, and super cheap.

 ## Middle East

 ### Jordan